dxos/gravity/docs/content/devops/publishing-to-dxns.md

 ## Configure IPFS

 Applicaiton assets are published to and IPFS node on the devnet.
-Edit `~/.dx/profile/devnet-moon.yml`, updating the `services.wns` section with the following settings:
+Edit `~/.dx/profile/devnet-moon.yml`, updating the `services.registry` section with the following settings:

 ```
 ipfs: